 Also, be sure to follow the comments and social media chatter around your video.
 Again, it helps to gain a clear picture of not only who’s sharing your content, but also why they’re sharing it.
 Curastory gives video creators like you a chance to expose your content in just one click across different channels. while also tracking your real-time engagement across those channels.

-It might create some extra work for you, but if you’re going to get good at making video content go viral, what’s a little effort spent tracking content across different channels?
+It might create some extra work for you, but if you’re going to get good at making video content go viral, what’s a little effort spent tracking the popularity of your content across different channels?
 The more platforms you’re engaging your followers on, the more data-points you’ve got on them.
-And the more information you have on the specific demographics of your channels, feeds, and accounts, the better you become at understanding the needs, interests, habits, and quirks of the audience you’re looking to cultivate.
+And the more information you have on the specific demographics of your channels, feeds, and accounts, the better you become at understanding the needs, interests, habits, and quirks of the target audience you’re looking to cultivate.

 It pays to have a sense of humor